Aryktoryk Pass: Driving the High-Altitude Border Road in Xinjiang

 How long is the road through Aryktoryk Pass?

-The road spans 14 km (8.7 miles) and runs north-south, connecting the settlements of Kuoputamu and Juelege Mantala.
-Due to the high altitude and the unpaved surface, the 14 km transit takes significantly longer than a standard road.
+The road is 14 km (8.7 miles) long and runs north-south, connecting the settlements of Kuoputamu and Juelege Mantala.
 The track follows the natural contours of the Pamir mountain ranges, featuring constant elevation changes and sharp turns that require low speeds to maintain control on the loose gravel.

 Is the road to Aryktoryk Pass unpaved?